11.2 Exposure Sequences and Contemporaneous Calibrations

 menu.

-Although the slit wheel repeatability is very high (see Section Slit and Grating Wheels), observers wishing particularly accurate wavelength calibrations may wish to use a slit for their scientific exposures for which there is an allowed slit-grating wavecal; otherwise, the slit wheel will be moved each time they take a wavecal exposure, producing a small additional uncertainty.
+Although the slit wheel repeatability can be guaranteed with a high level of precision (see Section Slit and Grating Wheels), observers wishing particularly accurate wavelength calibrations may wish to use a slit for their scientific exposures for which there is an allowed slit-grating wavecal; otherwise, the slit wheel will be moved each time they take a wavecal exposure, producing a small additional uncertainty.

 11.2.2 CR-SPLIT